rstudio/rstudio-docker-products/README.md

 [Docker's buildx bake page](https://docs.docker.com/build/bake/), however no additional background knowledge is needed on the tool in order to use it.

+All dependency versions (Python, R, Quarto, etc.) are defined in the `docker-bake.hcl` file at the root of the repository.
+You can change versions there to suit your needs.
+To get a JSON representation of all targeted image builds and their build arguments, call the `just plan` target.

 To build all images:
 ```bash
 just build